lf-edge/ekuiper/docs/en_US/rules/sources/overview.md

 - [Http pull source](./builtin/http_pull.md): source to pull data from http servers.
 - [Memory source](./builtin/memory.md): source to read from eKuiper memory topic to form rule pipelines.
 - [File source](./builtin/file.md): source to read from file, usually used as tables.
+- [Redis source](./builtin/redis.md): source to lookup from redis as a lookup table.

 ## Predefined Source Plugins